-The Louise Seaman Bechtel Fellowship provides a $4,000 grant to a qualified children’s librarian to spend a total of four weeks or more reading and studying at the Baldwin Library of Historical Children's Literature of the George A. Smathers Libraries,
+The Louise Seaman Bechtel Fellowship provides a grant up to $4,000 to a qualified children’s librarian to spend up to four weeks reading and studying at the Baldwin Library of Historical Children's Literature of the George A. Smathers Libraries,

 The description of the topic of study for the fellowship period.

 The applicant's demonstration of ongoing commitment to motivating children to read.

 The applicants must be prepared to spend a minimum of one week (and up to four weeks) in Gainesville.
 The time spent does not have to be successive weeks.

 Have personal membership in the Association for Library Service to Children (ALSC).

 Have at least (5) years professional experience in direct service to children.